rastersoft/SpecOS/readme.md

 ## TODO

- * Functions to wait for an specific event
+ * Functions for waiting for an specific event
  * Memory management (malloc et al.)
  * Add a messaging system to allow IPC comunication
  * Read keyboard and mouse